 - 18. In the morning, I was always up and had my bed made before the staff came round.
 You were told to make your bed a certain way.
 You were beaten if you didn't.
 After breakfast, at 9.15 am, you went up to this room behind the classroom and you went in there.
 You were left there until dinnertime and then went back after dinner.
 The afternoon session was slow.
 It finished about 3.30 pm and then you were back in the common room until 4.30 pm. - 19.
 The doors were locked at night time.
 If you needed the toilet, there was a bucket and you used that, and emptied it in the morning.
 You were supposed to ring a bell and the staff were supposed to come and get you up but they never bothered. - 20.
 It was mainly single rooms.
 There were a couple that were twin rooms.
-I had a room on my own, then I shared a room with for a while, and then for a while, and then for a while, and then for about 8.45 pm.
+I had a room on my own, then I shared a room with for a while, and then You went to bed about 8.45 pm.
 They had the lights on for about 20 minutes if you wanted to read and then it was lights out.